RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Next, we show the effectiveness of Rx-Caffe in re-training large-scale DNNs for crossbar systems.
+Next, we show the effectiveness of RxNN in re-training large-scale DNNs for resistive crossbar systems.
 To that end, we re-trained three networks,~\emph{viz.}, AlexNet, VGG-16, and GoogleNet, as shown in Figure~\ref{fig:retrainingResult}.
-Our experiments show that with only 150 iterations of re-training Rx-Caffe can achieve $\sim$9\%, $\sim$8\%, $\sim$26\% improvement in accuracy for AlexNet, VGG-16, and GoogleNet, respectively.
+Our experiments show that with only 150 iterations of re-training RxNN can achieve $\sim$9\%, $\sim$8\%, $\sim$26\% improvement in accuracy for AlexNet, VGG-16, and GoogleNet, respectively.
+Notwithstanding these improvements, there is still a substantial drop in accuracy that cannot be recovered by re-training alone, calling for additional error mitigation and compensation techniques.